softwaredevelop/mql5/Indicators/MyIndicators/VWAP_Pro.md

 Our MQL5 implementation follows a modern, object-oriented design to ensure stability, reusability, and a clean visual representation.

 * **Modular Calculation Engine (`VWAP_Calculator.mqh`):**
     The entire calculation logic is encapsulated within a reusable include file.
-  * **`CVWAPCalculator`**: The base class that performs the full VWAP calculation.
-  * **`CVWAPCalculator_HA`**: A child class that inherits all logic and only overrides the data preparation step to use the Typical Price derived from smoothed Heikin Ashi candles.
+This engine uses an elegant, object-oriented inheritance model (`CVWAPCalculator` and `CVWAPCalculator_HA`) to support both standard and Heikin Ashi data sources without code duplication.

 * **Robust Period Reset Logic:** The calculator uses `MqlDateTime` structures to accurately detect the start of a new session, week, or month, ensuring the VWAP resets correctly under all conditions.

-* **Clean Gapped-Line Drawing:** To provide a clear visual separation between periods, the indicator uses a "double buffer" technique.
+* **Clean Gapped-Line Drawing:** To provide a clear and definition-true visual separation between periods, the indicator uses a **"double buffer" technique**.
 It plots odd-numbered periods (1st day, 3rd day, etc.) and even-numbered periods (2nd day, 4th day, etc.) on two separate, overlapping plot buffers.
-This creates a distinct visual gap at each reset point without losing any data from the current, ongoing period.
+This creates a distinct visual gap at each reset point and ensures the current, ongoing period is always fully drawn to the last available bar.

+* **Intelligent Volume Handling:** The indicator automatically detects if the selected instrument provides **Real Volume**.
+If a user requests Real Volume on a symbol where it's unavailable (like Forex/CFDs), the indicator will fail to load and print an informative error message, preventing the display of a misleading, incorrectly calculated line.

 * **Stability via Full Recalculation:** We employ a "brute-force" full recalculation within `OnCalculate` for maximum stability.